MouhaDiouf/meta-capstone/README.md

 ## Users Can:

-Browse the site and book a reservation a
+Browse the site and book a reservation

 ![screenshot](./src/icons_assets/LL_screenshot.png)